 A Diagnostic Mammogram is performed when doctors notice any signs of possible breast lumps.
 Such symptoms may include a lump, or swelling/pain in the breasts, thickening of the skin on the breasts, fluid or bloody discharge from the breasts, or a change in the size or shape of one or both breasts.
 However, it is important to note that these symptoms do not confirm the presence of cancer, and further analysis is essential for confirmation.

 Who Needs Breast Cancer Screening?

-The American Cancer Society Guidelines have defined two categories for Breast Cancer Screening, according to the risk of occurrence of cancer: Average-Risk, and High-Risk.
+The American Cancer Society Guidelines have defined two categories for breast cancer screening, according to the risk of occurrence: Average-Risk, and High-Risk.

 A woman with no history of breast cancer (either personally or in the family), no detected genetic mutations (such as BRCA, which could increase the risk of breast cancer) and no exposure to chest radiation therapy before the age of 30, is considered to be at average risk.

 The guidelines provide the following recommendations for women at average risk, based on their age: